Dr. Peter Blaze Corcoran is Professor of Environmental Studies

 Dr. Parker was appointed to the EEI Board in 2011.

-Perret is the Director of Communications & Network Relation for The
+Perret is the Director of Communications & Network Relations for The

-Natural Step Internatinal, where he is responsible for re-branding,
+Natural Step International, where he is responsible for re-branding,

 society of a proven framework to help organizations plan strategically

 and systematically towards sustainability (known as the Framework for

 Strategic Sustainable Development, or FSSD), and help facilitate the

 growth and organization of an inclusive, global, networked community of

 Perret was appointed to the EEI Board in 2013.